-Honors students must take PSY 4994V prior to taking PSY 4902V.
+Students who fulfill the Capstone requirement with PSY 4902V must take PSY 4994V as a prerequisite.
 PSY 4994V is typically taken in the Spring semester of Junior year.
 Students should plan this sequence with Psychology Advising and Psychology Honors faculty.
 Students must enroll in PSY 4902V for a minimum of 3, but no more than 6 credits.